 Welcome to Homegrown/Homemade, a video series from FineGardening.com and our sister site FineCooking.com.
 We’ll be following a gardener (Fine Gardening associate editor Danielle Sherry) and a cook (Fine Cooking Web producer Sarah Breckenridge) as they plant, maintain, harvest, store, and prepare garden vegetables.
 If you’re new to vegetable gardening, you’ll find these videos very helpful.
 In this episode, Sarah shows Danielle how to make fresh tomato purée and preserve it using a canning method that’s a lot faster than traditional canning.

-When all is ready put 1/4 teaspoon of citric acid into the bottom of each jar to prevent botulism and fill with purée, leaving 1 inch of head space.
+When all is ready, put 1/4 teaspoon of citric acid into the bottom of each jar to prevent botulism, and fill the jar with purée, leaving 1 inch of head space.
 Stir with a rod to remove any air bubbles, wipe the rims, apply the flat lids and then the top bands that hold the lids in place.
 As the liquid cools, the lids will form a seal.
 Then put the jars into a rack, and process in boiling water for 40 minutes.
-Let them cool in the pot for 5 minutes, then transfer to a rack or towel and let cool for at least 8 hours.
+Let them cool in the pot for 5 minutes, then transfer to a rack or towel, and let cool for at least eight hours.
 Properly sealed jars of tomato purée will keep up to a year in the pantry.

 Homegrown tomatoes are a treat however you serve them, but for an impressive company-worthy dish, try a tomato napoleon, It’s not a pastry, but a sandwich that alternates layers of sliced tomatoes with homemade Parmesan cheese crisps, all served on a bed of greens.